zusam/zusam/README.md

 Zusam is free and open-source software licensed under [AGPLv3](https://www.gnu.org/licenses/agpl.html).
-You can open issues for bugs you've found or features you think are missing.
-You can also submit pull requests to this repository.
+You can open issues for bugs you've found or features you think are missing, or submit pull requests to this repository.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

 Zusam is being translated using [Weblate](https://hosted.weblate.org/projects/zusam/core/):
 <a href="https://hosted.weblate.org/engage/zusam/">